2017 10

 2021 Leoville Las Cases (barrel sample) 95-96p

 Tasted in September 2022.
-80% Cabernet Sauvignon, 15% Cabernet Franc and 5% Cabernet Franc.
-13,2% alcohol.
-This wine was elegant and refined, with red fruit and tobacco on the nose, great complexity and structure, rich, very long on the palate, vibrant and with great depth.
-Long persistent finish.
+80% Cabernet Sauvignon, 15% Cabernet Franc, and 5% Cabernet Franc.
+13.2% alcohol.
+This wine was elegant and refined, with notes of red fruit and tobacco on the nose, exhibiting great complexity and structure.
+It was rich and very long on the palate, vibrant, and possessed great depth.
+Long, persistent finish.
 Impressive effort for the vintage.

 2020 Leoville Las Cases (barrel sample) 99p

 Tasted in May 2021.
-81% Cabernet Sauvignon, 11% Cabernet Franc and 8% Merlot.
-13,68% alcohol.
-Sophisticated and classy on the nose, very distinct with black cherries, black tea and tobacco leaf.
-Spectacular on the mid-palate with a silky texture, yet the wine was very concentrated, with great depth, strong structure, awesome complexity, and a mega-long finish.
-Incredible to taste a wine of great concentration while being so silky in texture.
+81% Cabernet Sauvignon, 11% Cabernet Franc, and 8% Merlot.
+13.68% alcohol.
+Sophisticated and classy on the nose, very distinct with black cherries, black tea, and tobacco leaf.
+Spectacular on the mid-palate with a silky texture, yet the wine was very concentrated, with great depth, firm structure, extraordinary complexity, and a mega-long finish.
+It's incredible to taste a wine of great concentration while it's so silky in texture.

 2018 Leoville Las Cases (barrel sample) 99p

 Tasted in April 2019.
-80% Cabernet Sauvignon, 11% Merlot and 9% Cabernet Franc.
-14.5 alcohol.
-This wine appeared very concentrated and intense, full of black cherry fruit, sleek, silky fruit and tannin, very sophisticated and utterly complex.
+80% Cabernet Sauvignon, 11% Merlot, and 9% Cabernet Franc.
+14.5% alcohol.
+This wine appeared very concentrated and intense, full of black cherry fruit, sleek and silky, with a hint of tannin, and was very sophisticated and utterly complex.
 Perfect balance.
-This wine wasn't surprisingly a kind of bulldozer, merely an athletic man moving like a ballerina.
+This wine wasn't, surprisingly, a kind of bulldozer, merely an athletic man moving like a ballerina.

 2017 Leoville Las Cases (barrel sample) 98+p

 Tasted in April 2018.
-This wine was elegant and refined, with great complexity and structure, rich, very long on the palate, great depth and with a very long persistent finish.
+This wine was elegant and refined, with great complexity and structure, rich and lingering on the palate, offering great depth and a long, persistent finish.
 Impressive effort for the vintage.

 2016 Leoville Las Cases (barrel sample) 98+p

 Tasted in April 2017.
-75% Cabernet Sauvignon, 14% Merlot and 11% Cabernet Franc.
-Twin brother of 2015 vintage, but more distinguished and with more elegance.
+75% Cabernet Sauvignon, 14% Merlot, and 11% Cabernet Franc.
+Twin brother of the 2015 vintage, but more distinguished and with more elegance.
 Bull's eye once again!

 2015 Leoville Las Cases 98-99p